busathlab/mdlab/docs/lab5.md

 We will use VMD to perform an analysis of the Root-Mean-Square Deviation (RMSD), as well as graph the distance between two residues over time.

 #### RMSD Analysis
-In WinSCP (or scp transfer program of your choice), transfer the "system_min.psf", "1.crd", and "1.dcd" files onto your local computer.
+In WinSCP (or scp transfer program of your choice), transfer the "system_min.psf" and "1.dcd" files onto your local computer.
 When complete, open VMD on your computer.
 Go to `File > New Molecule`.
-Load "1.crd", be sure to specify that the file contains CHARMM coordinates in the drop down menu.
-Load "system_min.psf" and "1.dcd" into the molecule.
+Load "system_min.psf" and then load "1.dcd" into the molecule.

 Once all the frames are loaded, go to `Extensions > Analysis > RMSD Visualizer Tool`.
 In the new window, type `all segid PROA` in the atom selection dialogue box.
 Next, click `ALIGN` and then `RMSD`.
 Select `Plot Result.`